appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/create-custom-charts.md

 1. Drop a Chart widget and select **Custom EChart** from the **Chart type** property.

 2. Create a JSObject and define a function within it to fetch data for your Chart.

 <dd>

+ECharts typically requires data in a single array format like: `[[x1, y1, z1], [x2, y2, z2], ...]`.
+However, the data format might vary depending on your specific chart type.

 *Example:* If you want to create a Stacked Area Chart, define a function and add your data as shown below: